-So, in determining if your anger has become a problem and if you are in need of anger management classes lets take a look at some of the most common warning signs.
+So, in determining if your anger has become a problem and if you are in need of anger management classes let's take a look at some of the most common warning signs.

 How To Know If You Need Anger Management Classes

 Some people struggle with anger all their lives and others experience events, such as divorce or death, that triggers a problem with it somewhere along the way.
 One thing they all have in common is they rarely recognize on their own that anger is a problem.
 In fact, most will tell you whatever anger they feel is completely justified.
-Because of that, knowing the warning signs of anger problems and the need for anger management classes is crucial.
+Because of that, knowing the warning signs of anger problems and when there is the need for anger management classes is crucial.

 What are those signs?
-Take a look and see if any of these sound familiar.
+Take a look and see if any of these sound familiar:

 - Feeling Unsettled.
 People struggling to control their anger often have a regular feeling of being unsettled.
 Some describe it as an uneasiness or agitation, like something needs to get out, be said or done.

 - Physical Ailments.
 Many also experience regular headaches, jaw clenching, or muscle tension.
 A person may also literally feel hot when anger is rising or get slightly dizzy.

 - Substance Abuse.
 Have you ever responded to a situation with “I need a drink” or “I need a cigarette”?
 Those struggling to control their anger often turn to substances as a way to moderate how they feel.

 - Reliance on Sarcasm.
 Many think it’s just a form of humor, but constant, biting sarcasm can be sign of anger problems.
 Another description for sarcasm is that it's anger in a clown suit.